UweR70/Hamiltonian-Cylce-Snake/README.md

 <br/>
 <br/>
 <br/>
-Believe me this was just one excurse in one scenario.<br/>
+Believe me, this was just one excursion into one of many scenarios.<br/>
 <br/>
 Last, but not least:<br/>
 Enjoy the code!<br/>